FAQ – SELECTION PROCEDURE

 The English certificate is obligatory to the students who are not native English speakers.
 Those students, who studied in the countries where the English is an official language, must provide an official letter stating that their university courses were taught in English.

-Enrolment fee are included in the participation costs for the Erasmus Mundus fellowship holder.
-The participation costs will be retained directly to the Coordinator.
-This means that € 10.800 (€ 300 x 36 months) will not be transferred to the candidate’s bank account but will instead be used to cover the monthly participation costs, including the enrolment fee.
+In case of fellowships, the participation costs will be retained directly to the Coordinator.
+This means that € 10.800 (€ 300 x 36 months) will not be transferred to the candidate’s bank account but will instead be used to cover the aforementioned costs.

 If you are a non-scholarship holders the participation costs are 1.000 euro per term.